michaelskilani/ticker_tracker/README.md

 # ticker_tracker
-Script to pull highest daily gainers from the day's Trading Session.
+Script to pull the 10 highest daily gainers from the day's Trading Session.
+Calculates percent increase in Daily Volume, and compares 50 and 200 Day Moving Average.
+Sends formatted result to discord server `#high-volume-top-movers` through Webhook.

 # To get started